 Step 5.
 Recognize Effort and Quality to Foster Motivation

-- Notice!
-It may seem obvious but it’s easy not to notice when all is moving along smoothly.
+- Recognize and call out when it is going well.
+It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
 When teens are using the self-management tools you’ve taught them, a short, specific call out is all that’s needed.
-“I notice you when you got frustrated with your homework, you moved away and took some deep breaths.
+Notice!
+“I noticed when you got frustrated with your homework, you moved away and took some deep breaths.
 Yes!
 Excellent.”

 - Build celebrations into your routine.
-Include high fives, fist bumps, and hugs in your repertoire of ways to appreciate one another (they are never too old for this!).
+Include high fives, fist bumps, and hugs as ways to appreciate one another (they are never too old for this!).